Cost & Coverage

 Whole life insurance has a cash value component that can grow over the life of the policy.
 Unlike other types of permanent life insurance, whole life insurance has a minimum growth rate so you always receive some cash back.

 You can use the cash value of a whole life insurance policy in a few ways.
 For instance, you can take a loan out against it or surrender the policy and collect the money.
 Whole life insurance can be useful if you have complex financial needs that benefit from that cash value.
-Keep in mind, whole life insurance is considerably more expensive than term life — six to 10 times — and more confusing thanks to fees and guidelines.
+Keep in mind, whole life insurance is considerably more expensive than term life — five to 15 times — and more confusing thanks to fees and guidelines.

 Read more about whole life insurance.